 Appropriate Vaccine Usage

-This metric measures the percentage of long-term stay patients who were vaccinated against pneumonia and flu.
+Measures the percentage of long-term care patients that were vaccinated against pneumonia and flu.

 Residents Maintain Autonomy